grafana/intro-to-mltp/README.md

 5. Run `docker compose -f docker-compose-cloud.yml up`

 The Grafana Alloy will send all the signals to the Grafana Cloud stack specified in the `alloy/endpoints-cloud.json` file.

+*Note:* See the [`Faro Web SDK`](#faro-web-sdk) for instructions on how to configure the right URL endpoint to send Faro data to Grafana Frontend.
+It is *vital* to note that you must configure your browser to disable the same-origin policies to allow the local running of a web-server that will send to Grafana Frontend (and to include `localhost` in your allowed domains).
+For example, in Chrome you can achieve this with the `--disable-web-security` flag.

 ## Using the OpenTelemetry Collector